24 Breathtaking Waterfalls You’ll Find in Oregon

 - Length: This scenic adventure spans 172 miles through South-Central Oregon between Roseburg and Diamond Lake.

-- Fun Fact: You’ll discover more than 15 waterfalls along this scenic highway!.
+- Fun Fact: You’ll discover over 15 waterfalls along this scenic highway!

 - By the Numbers: A treasure trove of falls, there are over 90 waterfalls on the Oregon side of the Columbia River Gorge!

-- Accessibility: Many of the waterfalls in Columbia River Gorge require little-to-no hiking to access; visitors can see Multnomah Falls from the eponymous lodge parking lot and beautiful Bridal Veil Falls requires just a half-mile hike to view.
+- Accessibility: Many of the waterfalls in the Columbia River Gorge require little to no hiking to access; visitors can see Multnomah Falls from the eponymous lodge parking lot, and beautiful Bridal Veil Falls is just a half-mile hike away.

 For those with an insatiable waterfall wanderlust, there’s nowhere better than the Columbia River Gorge.
-A grand, 90-mile expanse that’s widely considered one of the most pristine places in the PNW (and planet), the Columbia River Gorge is an area with immense historic, cultural, and scenic significance.
+A grand 90-mile expanse that’s widely considered one of the most pristine places in the PNW (and the planet), the Columbia River Gorge is an area with immense historic, cultural, and scenic significance.

 The largest designated National Scenic Area in the country, there’s no better place to go waterfall chasing.
 It’s the very definition of a #pnwonderland; bisected by a commanding canyon and resplendent river, this PNW paradise is flush with forests, foliage, and falls.